-Spring Awakening in Alaska: Why May and Early June Are the Secret Season to Cruise the Tongass
+Spring Awakening in Alaska: Waterfalls, Wildlife, and Why May & June Are the Secret Season to Cruise the Tongass

 A Season Few See, but Everyone Should

-From May through early June, the Tongass National Forest is waking up.
-Waterfalls pour from every mountainside, humpback whales begin returning from Hawaii¹, brown bears start emerging along the shorelines of Baranof and Chichagof Islands², and the days stretch longer by the week.
-It’s a season of first light and fresh energy—what we call spring awakening—and it’s the hidden gem of the Inside Passage.
+From May through early June, the Tongass National Forest is waking up — a brief, brilliant interval when the entire ecosystem is in motion.
+Waterfalls pour from every mountainside, whales begin returning from Hawaii¹, brown bears start emerging along the shorelines of Baranof and Chichagof Islands² — and sometimes even engage in their spring courtship rituals, a rare and thrilling glimpse into the season of renewal in the Tongass¹³ — while Sitka black-tailed deer move down to feed on fresh green growth in tidal meadows¹⁴.
+The days stretch longer by the week.
+It’s a season of first light and fresh energy — what we call spring awakening — and it’s the hidden gem of the Inside Passage.

 The Waterfall Coast in Full Flow